Special Education Programs

 - daily, weekly, and monthly rewards.

-For information about the ARTS Academy, contact the PPS Department.
+- For information about the ARTS Academy, contact the Special Education Department at (203) 294-5948

-Independent Community & Employment Training Program at Lyman Hall High School
+Independent Community & Employment Training Program at Ashlar Village

 The I.C.E.-T. Transition Program provides supported vocational experiences which will help increase employment opportunities and further independence.